DanielM-IT/WEB601_Project/README.md

 Open each of the client and the server in the terminal use <strong> 'npm i' </strong> in each to install all needed dependencies.

-To setup the database for use executed the provided sql file in MySQL Workbench.
+To setup the database for use, execute the provided sql file in MySQL Workbench.
 In the config.js file of the server change the user and password to that of your MySQL database login details.

 ## Start Scripts